hphelion/documentation/cloudos/install.complete-admin-node-installation.md

 > Note: The Operational Dashboard displays the option based on the following rules:

-  * In the prior dialogs, if the os_sdn and public networks were both set to VLAN=True, the only displayed choice for Network mode is SINGLE.
+  * In prior dialogs, if the os_sdn and public networks were both set to VLAN=True, the only displayed choice for Network mode is SINGLE.

   * If os_sdn or public were set to VLAN=False, the only displayed choice for Network mode is DUAL.

  c. **IPMI/BMC Network Status:** Select Disabled.

 > **Note:** The IPMI/BMC feature is for testing purposes only.